RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 ##### Disassembling WisBlock Core

-The procedure in disassembling any type of WisBlock modules is the same.
+The procedure in disassembling any type of WisBlock module is the same.

 1. First, remove the screws.